Sally Edwards

-Sally Edwards (born September 10, 1947) is the CEO and Founder of Heart Zones, Inc. She is a best-selling and prolific author, serial entrepreneur, professional triathlete, motivational speaker, innovative app developer and a living legend.
-Edwards is a pioneer in modern women's sports.
-She supported and then qualified for the first women's marathon Olympic Trials in 1983.
+Sally Edwards (born September 10, 1947) is the CEO and Founder of Heart Zones, Inc. She is an author, entrepreneur, professional triathlete, motivational speaker, and app developer.
+Edwards supported and then qualified for the first women's marathon Olympic Trials in 1984.
 She is one of the original founders of the national governing body of triathlon, USA Triathlon.
-Edwards has been inducted into two Hall of Fames: the Triathlon Hall of Fame in 2012 and the Sacramento Running Hall of Fame in 2016.
-She has authored the first books written on subjects including triathlons, training with a heart rate monitor, indoor cycling with wearables, sports snowshoeing, school PE curriculums using wearable devices, and 6 subsequent books on the sport of triathlon.
-Altogether, Edwards has written 25 books in her effort and her focused mission to get America fit.
+Edwards has been inducted into two Halls of Fame: the Triathlon Hall of Fame in 2012 and the Sacramento Running Hall of Fame in 2016.
+She is the author of 25 books on subjects including triathlons, training with a heart rate monitor, indoor cycling with wearable devices, sports snowshoeing, school PE curricula using wearable devices.